 The Company has existing commitments to the licensors of the intellectual property which the Company has licensed.
 These commitments are based upon certain clinical research, regulatory, financial and sales milestones being achieved.
-Additionally, the Company is obligated to pay a single-digit royalty on commercial sales on a global basis.
-The royalty term is the later of 10 years from first commercial sale or expiration of the last-to-expire component of the licensed intellectual property.
+Additionally, the Company is obligated to pay a single-digit royalty on commercial sales on a global basis of licensed products under the Emory License Agreement and the UABRF License Agreement.
+The royalty term is the later of 15 years from first commercial sale or expiration of the last-to-expire component of the licensed intellectual property.